tylertaewook/RLpapers/README.md

 # RLpapers

+This repo lists all the books, papers, and code I used for my own RL journey.
-I update the papers I read and the codes I implement here.
+I will constantly update my progress with my own annotated papers [paper_annot] and code implemented [code] as I continue.
+As I'm studying, I will also work on a [RL Jargons List](https://docs.google.com/spreadsheets/d/1TtQPn9n78hDxVIOh44XMBY4sJA3ST4iV2b_Qbw4r5cM/edit#gid=0) to provide a quick place to look up unfamiliar jargons.

+The papers that are numbered below are part of our curriculum at [DIYA](https://blog.diyaml.com/)'s MultiAgentRL team, where our goal is to read two papers and review them together every week.
+The other papers are composed to supplement my understandings whenever I have extra time.

-First and foremost, the basics:
+### First and foremost, the basics:
 - Richard Sutton's [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book.html) 🚧 *2021.04.13-*
 - David Silver's [RL Course](https://youtube.com/playlist?list=PLqYmG7hTraZBiG_XpjnPrSNw-1XQaM_gB) 🚧 *2021.04.13-*